 The University of Oregon’s Department of Human Physiology will move into the northwest corner of the stadium’s practice facility level, taking advantage of new offices, conference rooms, research, lab areas.
 The department has a separate entry at the northwest plaza of the stadium.
 A roll up door opens from the research lab to the 140-meter indoor track.

 What is the significance of the new tower?

-The multi-story landmark tower will align with the east stands.
-The tower will feature a lobby filled with interpretive exhibits, an observation deck, viewing areas, elevator, and a staircase to the top.
+The multi-story landmark tower aligns with the east stands.
+The tower features a lobby filled with interpretive exhibits, an observation deck, viewing areas, elevator, and a staircase to the top.
 Its perforated metal skin and steel form flare upward and outward to resemble the Olympic torch.

 Each floor of the tower will have a specific use, including: